kameshX007/DockerDeployer/README.md

 # micro2
-A git runner instance as backend
+Git runner instance as backend
-- Simple CICD pipeline
+- A simple CICD pipeline using git actions